Before any oral surgical procedure you should:

 Q: Will my vital signs be monitored during and after treatment?

-A: Unicare Center For Implant Dentistry and/or one of their highly trained surgical assistants will continuously monitor your vital signs.
+A: Unicare Center for Cosmetic & Implant Dentistry and/or one of their highly trained surgical assistants will continuously monitor your vital signs.

 Q: How long will the surgery take?

 A: The length of surgery depends on your treatment.
 Some surgery's are less than 30 minutes, while other procedures may take considerably longer.
-Unicare Center For Implant Dentistry will provide you with the estimated time of surgery at your pre-surgical consultation.
+Unicare Center for Cosmetic & Implant Dentistry will provide you with the estimated time of surgery at your pre-surgical consultation.

 Q: Will there be a lot of bleeding with a tooth extraction?

 A: It's important for a blood clot to form to stop the bleeding after a tooth extraction.
 You will be asked to bite on a gauze pad for 30-45 minutes immediately after the extraction.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.
 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities will dislodge or dissolve the clot and retard the healing process.
 Limit vigorous exercise for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.